cowboyai/cim-start/doc/techstack.md

 Anything with an API can be quickly and easily redirected to NATS messaging, even automated through AI.

+Subjects are a language, and it has a structure.

 ### Training
 - [Examples](https://natsbyexample.com/)
 - [Videos](https://www.youtube.com/c/nats_messaging/videos)